robenkleene/design-references/blender/blender-graph-editor.md

 ## Bézier Curves

+- To flatten all select Bézier Curves, select the points, right click and choose `Interpolation Mode > Linear`.

 ## Keyframes

 - `I`: Insert a keyframe, a menu will come up to choose the right channel.